MicrosoftDocs/executable-docs/scenarios/CreateWordPressDeployment/README.md

 ## Create a resource group

-A resource group is a container for related resources.
+An Azure resource group is a logical group in which Azure resources are deployed and managed.
 All resources must be placed in a resource group.
-We will create one for this tutorial.
-The following command creates a resource group with the previously defined $MY_RESOURCE_GROUP_NAME and $REGION parameters.
+The following command creates a resource group with the previously defined `$MY_RESOURCE_GROUP_NAME` and `$REGION` parameters.

 ```bash
 az group create \